-> - Many people discover it challenging to ask for assistance.
+- Many people find it challenging to ask for assistance.
 Still, they will likely really appreciate you making the first move to assist.
-You would be amazed how wonderful it would be to help provide for youngsters, prepare a meal or assist with home chores.
-If they decline your offer to assist, do not take it personally, there may be other opportunities for future support.
+You would be amazed how wonderful it would be to help provide for youngsters, prepare a meal, or assist with home chores.
+If they decline your offer to assist, do not take it personally; there may be other opportunities for future support.

-> - Do not allow their condition to get in the way of your relationship.
+- Do not allow their condition to get in the way of your relationship.
 Don’t treat them differently just because they have a cancer diagnosis – it does not change who they are.

-> - Talk about things besides cancer!
-Ask about passions, hobbies, and various other topics that have been their interest to keep them focused on the good things in their lives.
+- Talk about things besides cancer!
+Ask about passions, hobbies, and other interesting topics to keep them focused on the good things in their lives.
 Individuals experiencing treatment require a break from discussing the disease.

-> - Bring small gifts that can lift their spirits.
+- Bring small gifts that can lift their spirits.

 Loving things to say to show your support: